-- Also, be aware that it is rude to point your feet at any Buddha images. - The mats in the temples are to be used by the monks only, please do not use or remove them. - Do not touch the top of any Thai person's head, as this is also considered rude. - Don't hang your underwear and socks outside.
-Let them dry in your room, somewhere below waist level.

-If you want to leave the meditation practice earlier than planned, inform the office or the Teacher, so that a Closing Ceremony for you can be arranged.
-It is very disrespectful to leave the Monastery without informing the Teacher.
+- ❖ Do not touch the top of any Thai person's head, as this is also considered rude. - ❖ Don't hang your underwear and socks outside.
+Let them dry in your room, somewhere below waist level. - If you want to leave the meditation practice earlier than planned, i orm the office or the Teacher, so that a Closing Ceremony for you can - t arranged.
+It is very disrespectful to leave the Monastery without - i orming the Teacher.